Symptoms of whooping cough

-Whooping cough in a recognizable form evolves over a period of 2 weeks.
-It usually starts as a sore throat with a mild feeling of tiredness and being unwell, that within 2 or 3 days turns into a (usually) dry, intermittent "ordinary" cough.
-This persists, but may wax and wane over the next 7 to 10 days by which time the cough may become a little productive of small amounts of sticky clear phlegm, and occasional intense bouts of choking coughing start to occur.
+Whooping cough (pertussis) in a recognizable form evolves over a period of 2 weeks.
+It usually starts as a sore throat with a mild feeling of tiredness and being unwell.
+Maybe some catarrhal symptoms too, like a cold.
+Within 2 or 3 days it turns into a dry, "ordinary" cough.
+This persists, but may come and go over the next 7 to 10 days.
+Thenthe cough may become a little productive of small amounts of sticky clear phlegm.
+Occasional intense bouts of choking coughing start to occur.

-Whooping cough is also notable for producing very thick, sticky, clear and difficult to shift phlegm.
+There may be very thick, sticky, clear phlegm.
 It is sometimes stringy.
 It is also common to produce lots of saliva after a coughing fit.

-Whooping cough lasts at least 3 weeks and can frequently go on for 3 months or even longer.
+It lasts at least 3 weeks and can frequently go on for 3 months or even longer.
 I am told that in China it is called the 100 day cough.
-Interestingly, it is now frequently referred to in the West as the "100 day cough".
+Interestingly, it is now frequently referred to in the West as the '100 day cough'.

 If whooping cough seems to come back again just when you seem to be getting over it, it usually means you have just caught a viral cough/cold.
 I brings the whooping cough symptoms back temporarily.
 You are not infectious for whooping cough in these circumstances.

-Therefore I recommend you record or video a severe coughing attack and show your doctor along with my printout for doctors.
-Many mobile phones have this facility
+Therefore I recommend you record or video a severe coughing attack on a smartphone and show your doctor along with my printout for doctors.